ericasummers/express-mongo-practice/README.md

-# _Mongoose and MongoDB Test Project_
+# _Express & MongoDB Test Project_

-#### _This web page is practice working with Node.js linking to MongoDB with Mongoose, 08 June 2017_
+#### _This web page is practice working with Node.js linking to MongoDB with Express, 08 June 2017_

 #### By _**Erica Wright**_

 ## Description

-_This web page uses Node.js as well as MongoDB and Mongoose to set up and interact with a Mongo database._
+_This web page uses Node.js as well as MongoDB and Express to set up and interact with a Mongo database._

 ## Setup/Installation Requirements